austinche/sidejob/README.md

     * ran_at - timestamp of the start of the last run
     * inports - Hash mapping input port name to options such as port mode
     * outports - Hash mapping output port name to options such as port mode
-    * worker - Hash with options for {SideJob::ServerMiddleware}
 * job:<jid>:in:<inport> and job:<jid>:out:<outport> - List with unread port data.
 New data is pushed on the right.
 * job:<jid>:ancestors - List with parent job IDs up to the root job that has no parent.
     Newer jobs are pushed on the left so the immediate parent is on the left and the root job is on the right.